koolquark/nkmedia/doc/janus.md

 ## **bridge**

-Allows you to connect a pair of sessions throgh the server, managing medias, bandwidth and recording.
+Allows you to connect a pair of sessions through the server, managing media, bandwidth and recording.

-Because of the way Janus works, you must first creata a session with type _proxy_ with the _offer_ from the _caller_.
-You must then start a second session for the callee, now with type `bridge`, without any offer, but including the field `peer_id` pointing to the first session.
+You must first creata a session with type _proxy_ with the _offer_ from the _caller_.
+You must then start a second session for the callee, again with type `bridge`, without any offer, but including the field `peer_id` pointing to the first session.

 You must then get the offer for the second session (calling [get_offer](api.md#get_offer)), and send it to the _callee_.
 When you have the callee answer (or hangup) you must send it to the slave session (calling [set_answer](api.md#set_answer)).
 The first session (type _proxy_) will then generate the answer for the caller, and will chnage itself to type _bridge_ also.
 You can now either wait for the answer event for the first session or call [get_answer](api.md#get_answer) on it.